-In the midst of two GPU juggernauts hyping up their next releases, an unknown in the field is fixing to get their feet into the water.
-Although their graphics card tracks record is almost non-existent (it would be better if it were fully non-existent), Intel are giants themselves in the technology field in general and are planning to get competitive in the GPU market with their Intel Xe.
+In the midst of two GPU juggernauts hyping up their next releases, an unknown in the field is attempting to enter the scenario.
+Although Intel’s graphics card tracks record is almost non-existent, their brand is huge in the general technology field.
+Now, they are planning to get competitive in the GPU market with their Intel Xe.

 For the longest time, Intel has been a force to be reckoned with in the CPU market, but AMD has objectively caught up and given them some stiff competition.
-Did Intel decide to try and do the same thing to AMD in the GPU market?
-Who knows, but now is the perfect time for a third option to enter the fray.
+Who knows if Intel decided to try and do the same thing to AMD in the GPU market?
+Either way, now is the perfect time for a third option to enter the fray.

-The rivalry between AMD and Nvidia is re-igniting after years of Nvidia domination and things look to be on much equal footing come the releases of their next-gen graphics cards.
-This makes up for a perfect storm for Intel and their foray into the market.
+The rivalry between AMD and Nvidia is re-igniting after years of Nvidia domination and things look to be on much equal footing with the releases of their next-gen graphics cards.
+This makes up for a perfect storm for Intel to enter the market.

-As mentioned earlier, Intel didn’t exactly perform well the last time they tried launching a graphics card.
-But, that was long time ago.
-20 years ago to be exact.
-And things have more than dramatically changed in that time.
+As mentioned earlier, Intel didn’t exactly perform well the last time they tried to launch a graphics card.
+But that was a long time ago; 20 years ago, to be exact.
+Things have more than dramatically changed since then.

-That’s not to say that Intel has no clue how to develop a graphics card, they in fact know what they’re doing – their integrated Intel HD Graphics have been a staple of a vast majority of modern laptops.
+That’s not to say that Intel has no clue how to develop a graphics card.
+They know what they’re doing – their integrated Intel HD Graphics have been a staple of a vast majority of modern laptops.
 Because these integrated chips aren’t meant for gaming, Intel has decided to make their own dedicated graphics card.

-Seeing how Intel’s Xe has just been announced, we’ll try to take a deeper look into the information we already have.
-And for posterity, we’ll only discuss mobile GPUs – Xe-LP and desktop GPUs – Xe-HPG.
+Seeing how Intel’s Xe has just been announced, we’ll try to dive deeper into the information we already have.
+We will only discuss mobile GPUs – Xe-LP and desktop GPUs – Xe-HPG.

 Table of ContentsShow

-Maybe for this particular reason, Intel has decided not to release Xe before then.
-It could also be for a variety of other reasons, including a move from their speculated 7nm node to what they are now calling 10nm SuperFin node.
+Maybe this is the reason why Intel has decided not to release Xe before then.
+It could also be for a variety of other reasons, including a move from their speculated 7nm node, which they are now calling 10nm SuperFin node.

-It’s worth pointing out that the latest information from inside the company suggests that Intel’s 7nm node might not be seen until 2022 or even 2023, which is way off from the initial report of Intel’s chips being built on it this year.
-They have however admitted that they will use a third-party foundry for their GPUs.
+It’s worth pointing out that the latest information from inside the company suggests that Intel’s 7nm node might not be seen until 2022 or even 2023, which is very different from the initial report of Intel’s chips being built on it this year.
+However, it’s been announced that they will use a third-party foundry for their GPUs.

 “The company’s 7nm-based CPU product timing is shifting approximately six months relative to prior expectations.
 The primary driver is the yield of Intel’s 7nm process, which based on recent data, is now trending approximately twelve months behind the company’s internal target.”Intel’s official press release